equinor/radix-platform/public-site/site/get-started.md

 This is the Radix configuration file, which specifies how your application is built and deployed.
 It must be placed in the root of your repository.

 > Radix only reads `radixconfig.yaml` from the `master` branch.
-Changes to this file on other branches (even branches that are mapped to environments) are ignored.
+Changes to this file in other branches (even branches that are mapped to environments) are ignored.

 If you are unfamiliar with YAML, it is fine to write the configuration as JSON instead — just keep the same filename.

-Here is a simple example of this file:
+Here is a simple example:

 ```yaml
 apiVersion: radix.equinor.com/v1